erisdisqordia/pleroma-fe/docs/CONFIGURATION.md

 ### `loginMethod`
 `"password"` - show simple password field
-`"token"` - show button to loken with a token (??????)
+`"token"` - show button to log in with external method (will redirect to login form, more details in BE documentation)
-TODO more info about token login needed

 ### `webPushNotifications`
 Enables [PushAPI](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) - based notifications for users.
 Instance-default.

 ### `noAttachmentLinks`
-TODO ?????
+**TODO Currently doesn't seem to be doing anything code-wise**, but implication is to disable adding links for attachments, which looks nicer but breaks compatibility with old GNU/Social servers.

 ### `nsfwCensorImage`
 Use custom image for NSFW'd images